 “Surrogacy in North America is such a big investment.
-What’s the likelihood that I won’t get pregnant?”
+What’s the likelihood that I’ll pay all of this money and won’t get pregnant?”

-If you make many transfer attempts and do not achieve a pregnancy, the likely reason would be:
+If you have three transfer attempts and do not achieve a pregnancy, we would strongly suspect for some undetected cause. the likely reason would be:

 • Embryos that haven’t developed well and are simply unhealthy or unstable (as graded on the Gardner Scale)

-Each of these possible risks can be mitigated through additional steps before the IVF cycle begins.
+Each of the above possible risks can be mitigated through additional steps before the IVF cycle begins.
+Here are some suggestions:

-• We can choose only a donor with successful previous donation cycles, including successful pregnancies.
+• Reduce the possibility of quality issues with the embryos by choosing donors with successful previous donation cycles, including successful pregnancies.

-• We can run fragmentation test on the sperm donor to make sure there are no chromosomal issues that could result in a failed IVF.
+• You can run fragmentation test on the sperm donor to make sure there are no chromosomal issues that could result in a failed IVF.

-• We can test the embryos themselves with PGS analysis to ensure they are chromosomally complete.
+• Test the embryos themselves with PGS analysis to ensure they are chromosomal normal.

-• Plus of course we will choose a surrogate with a history of excellent fertility and successful pregnancies.
+• Of course, you should choose a surrogate with a history of excellent fertility and successful pregnancies.

-Of course in the end there is always a bit of luck that the embryo will “latch on” within the surrogate’s uterus — but if you are able to repeat the transfer multiple times, the effect of “dumb luck” is greatly reduced.
+In the end there is always a bit of luck that the embryo will “latch on” within the surrogate’s uterus — but if you’re able to repeat the transfer multiple times, the effect of “dumb luck” is greatly reduced.